All Episodes

 We hadn't planned for this.

-Yeah, but did did you have did you have infertility coverage?
+Yeah, but did you have infertility coverage?

 We did not.

-We I had I worked for an evil corporation.
+I worked for an evil corporation.

-My husband worked for an Evil Corporation.
+My husband worked for an evil corporation.

 There's a lot of blood testing.

-There's um let me let me guess.
+Okay, so let me guess.

 Let me guess.

-You and your husband have tried very hard, you've not been able to have babies, you found out you're infertile.
+You and your husband have tried very hard.

-It's been an arduous thing to endure to deal with, to pay for, and so and you're insulted here that your circumstance can be just automatically blanket applied.
+It's been an arduous thing to endure, to deal with, to pay for, and so.

-So my husband was on um he was on a prescription.
+So my husband was on.

 I was on a prescription.